davidalovell/studio/tickler.md

 - Connect OM-1 to patchbay
 - Connect SvO system to patchbay
 - Connect Palette case to patchbay
 - Plug in power to Palette case
 - Reorganise Palette case 1u modules
 - Try patching Timeline/Bigsky out to main mixer input channels for greater control over EQ
 - Label patchbay

+## Norns scripts
+### Vox and seq
+- Simple norns interface for calling each new part
+- Consider making Vox a parent object and then voices are private objects to vox (a bit like lattice)
+- Consider making seq part of vox, a seq is automatically created when a vox is created, there is a function in vox to call its contained seq

+## Crow scripts
+### Standalone
+- Script that you play without the computer
+- Script that uses a basic version of vox and seq
+- JF as only oscilator
+- Patching required for the rest of the system
+- Note sequences and master clock are from TSNM
+- TXi params generate harmony
+- Sample and hold incoming notes
+- Param 1/3 determines rate of sampling
+- Param 2/4 determines transposition
+- Crow outputs are various unsynced LFO

 ## Tape Organisation
 - Storage box for blank tapes